 As a global leader in designing, developing, marketing, and distributing outdoor, active and lifestyle products, our mission is to connect active people with their passions.
-We manage our product line in two major categories: apparel, accessories, and equipment products and footwear products.
-We provide our products through our four brands: Columbia, SOREL, Mountain Hardwear, and prAna.
-Apparel, accessories, and equipment products are provided by our Columbia, Mountain Hardwear and prAna brands.
+We provide our products through our four brands: Columbia, SOREL, Mountain Hardwear, and prAna; and two major product categories: apparel, accessories and equipment products and footwear products.
+Apparel, accessories and equipment products are provided by our Columbia, Mountain Hardwear and prAna brands.
 Footwear products are provided by our Columbia and SOREL brands.
-We sell our products in more than 100 countries and operate in four geographic segments: U.S., LAAP, EMEA, and Canada.
+We sell our products in more than 110 countries and operate in four geographic segments: U.S., LAAP, EMEA, and Canada.